opentox/loael-paper/paper/loael.md

 Datasets
 --------

 ### Mazzatorta dataset

-Just referred to the paper 2008.
+The first dataset (*Mazzatorta* dataset for further reference) originates from the publication of [@mazzatorta08].
+It contains chronic (> 180 days) lowest observed effect levels (LOAEL) for rats (*Rattus norvegicus*) after oral (gavage, diet, drinking water) administration.
+The Mazzatorta dataset consists of 567 LOAEL values for 445 unique chemical structures.

 ### Swiss Federal Office dataset

 Elena + Swiss Federal Office contribution (input)

-Only rat LOAEL values were used for the current investigation, because they correspond directly to the Mazzatorta dataset.
+The Swiss Federal Office dataset consists of 493 LOAEL values for 381 unique chemical structures.

 ### Preprocessing

-Christoph

-Chemical structures in both datasets are represented as SMILES strings (Weininger 1988).
-Syntactically incorrect and missing SMILES were generated from other identifiers (e.g names, CAS numbers) when possible.
+Chemical structures in both datasets were initially represented as SMILES strings [@doi:10.1021/ci00057a005].
+Syntactically incorrect and missing SMILES were generated from other identifiers (e.g names, CAS numbers).
+Unique smiles from the OpenBabel library [@OBoyle2011] were used for the identification of duplicated structures.

-Studies with undefined (“0”) or empty LOAEL entries were removed for this study.
+Studies with undefined or empty LOAEL entries were removed from the datasets.
+LOAEL values were converted to mmol/kg_bw/day units.
+For prediction, validation and visualisation purposes -log10 transformations are used.

+David: please check if we have missed something

+### Derived datasets

+Two derived datasets were obtained from the original datasets:

+The *test* dataset contains data of compounds that occur in both datasets.
+Exact duplications of LOAEL values were removed, because it is very likely that they originate from the same study.
+The test dataset has 391 LOAEL values for 155 unique chemical structures.

+The *combined* dataset is the union of the Mazzatorta and the Swiss Federal Office dataset and it is used to build predictive models.
+Exact LOAEL duplications were removed, as for the test dataset.
+The combined dataset has 1014 LOAEL values for 671 unique chemical structures.

 Algorithms
 ----------

-Christoph

-For this study we are using the modular lazar (*la*zy *s*tructure *a*ctivity *r*elationships) framework (Maunz et al. 2013) for model development and validation.
+In this study we are using the modular lazar (*la*zy *s*tructure *a*ctivity *r*elationships) framework [@Maunz2013] for model development and validation.

-lazar follows the following basic workflow: For a given chemical structure it searches in a database for similar structures (neighbors) with experimental data, builds a local (Q)SAR model with these neighbors and uses this model to predict the unknown activity of the query compound.
+lazar follows the following basic workflow: For a given chemical structure lazar

+- searches in a database for similar structures (*neighbors*) with experimental data,
+- builds a local QSAR model with these neighbors and
+- uses this model to predict the unknown activity of the query compound.

 This procedure resembles an automated version of *read across* predictions in toxicology, in machine learning terms it would be classified as a *k-nearest-neighbor* algorithm.

-Apart from this basic workflow lazar is completely modular and allows the researcher to use any algorithm for neighbor identification and local (Q)SAR modelling.
+Apart from this basic workflow lazar is completely modular and allows the researcher to use any algorithm for similarity searches and local QSAR modelling.
 Within this study we are using the following
 algorithms:

 ### Neighbor identification

-Christoph

-Similarity calculations are based on MolPrint2D fingerprints (Bender et al. 2004) from the OpenBabel chemoinformatics library (OBoyle et al.
+Similarity calculations are based on MolPrint2D fingerprints [@doi:10.1021/ci034207y] from the OpenBabel chemoinformatics library [@OBoyle2011].
-2011).

 The MolPrint2D fingerprint uses atom environments as molecular representation, which resemble basically the chemical concept of functional groups.
-For each atom in a molecule it represents the chemical environment with the atom types of connected atoms.
+For each atom in a molecule it represents the chemical environment using the atom types of connected atoms.

-The main advantage of MolPrint2D fingerprints over fingerprints with predefined substructures (such as OpenBabel FP3, FP4 or MACCs fingerprints) is that it may capture substructures of toxicological relevance that are not included in predefined substructure lists.
+MolPrint2D fingerprints are generated dynamically from chemical structures and do not rely on predefined lists of fragments (such as OpenBabel FP3, FP4 or MACCs fingerprints or lists of toxocophores/toxicophobes).
+This has the advantage the they may capture substructures of toxicological relevance that are not included in other fingerprints.
-Preliminary experiments have shown that predictions with MolPrint2D fingerprints are indeed more accurate than fingerprints with predefined substructures.
+Preliminary experiments have shown that predictions with MolPrint2D fingerprints are indeed more accurate than other OpenBabel fingerprints.

 From MolPrint2D fingerprints we can construct a feature vector with all atom environments of a compound, which can be used to calculate chemical